phaze-the-dumb/streamToolsDesktop/README.md

 <img src="https://wiresdev.ga/lts.png">
 3. Complete the setup above!

+#Its asking me to login?

+1. You need to go to <a href="https://acc.wiresdev.ga">my account page (not finished)</a>
+2. Create an account
+3. Enter the same details in the application

 #How do i connect this to my quest?

 1. You need the discordRPC mod or you can download <a href="https://wiresdev.ga">this</a> YOU CANNOT HAVE BOTH AT THE SAME TIME!!!!